 Who can create shared channels?

-Users can initiate a shared channel by sharing an invitation link with their external partner.
-From there, depending on your settings, admins on both sides must approve the shared channel.
+Only admins and owners can create shared channels, share existing channels, disconnect existing channels and accept requests to share channels.
 For customers on Enterprise Grid, this defaults to org owners and admins, with the option to designate these permissions to additional people, such as workspace admins or anyone you specify.

 How should admins vet inbound invitations?